data-dependent/osrs-guides/skilling.md

 ## Tick Manipulation I: Ticks via Henke's Model

 The shortest unit of time on the Old School Runescape server is one game tick, or just _tick_ for short.
 This means that describing the state of the game for each tick provides a complete and perfect description.
 While this is true, it's important that the description is read out at the same place during each tick.
 This is because actions are executed each tick, so the game state incrementally changes as time progresses within a tick.
-Henke's model provides a powerful framework to understand the order of execution of actions within each tick.
+Henke's model provides a powerful framework to understand this order of execution of actions within each tick.

 ````
 Server tick: